-The Racket run-time system is responsible for the implementation primitive datatypes such as numbers and strings, the evaluation and/or JIT compilation of Racket bytecode, the macro expansion and compilation of Racket from source to bytecode, the allocation and reclamation of memory used during evaluation, and the scheduling concurrent threads and parallel tasks.
+The Racket run-time system is responsible for the implementation of primitive datatypes such as numbers and strings, the evaluation and/or JIT compilation of Racket bytecode, the macro expansion and compilation of Racket from source to bytecode, the allocation and reclamation of memory used during evaluation, and the scheduling of concurrent threads and parallel tasks.

 The old name for Racket was “PLT Scheme,” and the core compiler and run-time system used to be called “MzScheme.”
 The old names are entrenched in Racket internals, to the point that most C bindings defined in this manual start with scheme_.
 In principle, they all should be renamed to start racket_.